rio-ke/workman/linux/DRBD-PCS-cluster/active-passive-cluster-config.md

-we don't restart or stop httpd and mysql service in drbd pcs cluster
+* we don't restart or stop httpd and mysql service in drbd pcs cluster
----
+* we have check and give correct partition `like disk /dev/sdb;` in drbd conf file

 ## Active-Passive cluster